crankycaleb/pro/_posts/2018-09-13-Manual-Upgrade-Nextcloud14-Fedora.md

 mv /var/www/html/nextcloud /var/www/html/nextcloud-backup
 ```
 ****
 ### 3.)
-Download the latest nextcloud package and move things into place:
+Get the latest nextcloud package and move things into place:

 As of this writing, the latest version is 14.
 Let's grab it and make sure we're still outside of our web directory, like in our home directory: